daryl-xD/DIS_sustainability_student/README.md

-# Module 1: Data Cleaning
+# Module 1: Data Cleaning test

 ## Overview
 This module focuses on preparing data for analysis and calculating key performance indicators (KPIs) crucial for assessing environmental efficiency.
 The processes involve data cleaning followed by computing metrics such as Energy Utilization Index (EUI), Water Efficiency Index (WEI), and Carbon Index.